 Keeping your skin moisturized is key to avoiding the development of fine lines and wrinkles as well as avoiding breakouts, dryness and redness.
 While eating plant-based can have a drastically positive effect on your skin in terms of bringing it to a proper pH balance, allowing skin to repair itself and maintaining healthy levels of hydration, not everybody is ready to take the plunge into an all-vegan diet.
 Short of that, vegan lotions can be beneficial for those with easily irritated skin (and all other skin types for that matter).
 Traditional ingredients in lotions can cause irritation or allergic reactions in those with sensitive skin but vegan lotions are less likely to include those ingredients and therefore, less likely to cause your skin any trouble.

-VEGAN LOTION RECOMMENDATIONS
+BEST VEGAN LOTION

 Eminence Coconut Firming Body Lotion $26.75